MMDPROJECT/Data-Science-Assignments/README.md

 # Data Science Assignments (Spring 2025)

-This repository contains all problem sets (psets) for the Data Science course held in Spring 2025 at the Computer Science Department of Shahid Beheshti University.
+This repository contains all problem sets (psets) for the Data Science course held in Spring 2025 at the Computer Science Department of Shahid Beheshti University, taught by [Dr. Saeid Reza Kherad Pisheh](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://ir.linkedin.com/in/saeed-reza-kheradpisheh-7a0b18155&ved=2ahUKEwiBobvAuuuOAxVbi_0HHQlwNA0QFnoECBkQAQ&usg=AOvVaw3cNI4MvYfqafbgAViN03uo).
 Each problem set includes two main components:

-1. **Question Set (document.pdf)**: A PDF containing the problem statements, background information, and any data descriptions needed to complete the assignment.
+1. **Question Set (document.pdf)**: A PDF containing the problem statements.
-2. **Answer Set**: Solutions provided in Jupyter Notebook format (`.ipynb`) alongside a PDF export of the notebook (for easy viewing/printing).
+2. **Answer Set**: Solutions provided in Jupyter Notebook format, alongside a PDF, including the report of the analysis of the notebook.
 In some cases (e.g., pset0), there is a standalone PDF solution file.

-Below is a high-level summary of the repository structure, followed by detailed information for each problem set—including a brief summary of the question document, a summary of the provided answers (both `.ipynb` and PDF), and direct links to all files.
+Below is a high-level summary of the repository structure, followed by detailed information for each problem set—including a brief summary of the problem set, and direct links important to files.

 ---